francisfjin/e-commerce-forecasting/README.md

 This project conducts Value Prediction and time-series forecasting on e-commerce data to analyze trends in revenue and marketing funnel effectiveness for a large-scale online retailer.
 Check it out on the [website!](https://francisfjin.github.io/e-commerce-forecasting/)

-Specifically trying to answer the questions:
+Specifically answering the following questions:
 - Can we detect any patterns in revenue sources either by seller, product type, or location?
 - What factors from our marketing funnel have the biggest impact on a seller's revenue?
 - Can we use this information to accurate predict revenue given time-series data?